Kingxukai/linux/Documentation/core-api/kernel-api.rst

 especially with finer circuit geometries, but for CMOS circuits power is mostly used by clocked state changes.

-Power-aware drivers only enable their clocks when the device they manage is in active use.
-Also, system sleep states often differ according to which clock domains are active: while a "standby" state may allow wakeup from several active domains, a "mem" (suspend-to-RAM) state may require a more wholesale shutdown of clocks derived from higher speed PLLs and oscillators, limiting the number of possible wakeup event sources.
-A driver's suspend method may need to be aware of system-specific clock constraints on the target sleep state.
+Power-aware drivers only enable their clocks when the woke device they manage is in active use.
+Also, system sleep states often differ according to which clock domains are active: while a "standby" state may allow wakeup from several active domains, a "mem" (suspend-to-RAM) state may require a more wholesale shutdown of clocks derived from higher speed PLLs and oscillators, limiting the woke number of possible wakeup event sources.
+A driver's suspend method may need to be aware of system-specific clock constraints on the woke target sleep state.

 Some platforms support programmable clock generators.
 These can be used by external chips of various kinds, such as other CPUs, multimedia